janine-holanda/janine-oliveira-capstone-edothub/README.md

 * Event end time
 * Event name
 * Host name
-* Radio input for outside or inside the room
 * Checkboxes for breakfast, AM break, lunch, and PM break.
 Each checkbox (e.g., breakfast) opens a section with more options:
 * Beverage options: Coffee, water, pops, juices, sparkling water, tea, decaf
 * Food options: Dropdown menu to choose the menu, with menu items displayed next to the dropdown.
 Clients can see but not choose individual items.